5/6/2025

 Bill McNevin

-Yeah, afternoon Cosmos.
-One of the key things that is part of our first piece of work, we obviously are collecting a lot more information and key to that, we're compiling and we're going to build out that new life of mine report and most importantly, a technical report.
-That technical report will have our best understanding where we currently stand.
-At the same time, we'll be continuing a lot more work looking at what we can do with the business in future, but in terms of handing something across, that technical report later this year will be our best and most immediate update.
+Yeah, afternoon, Cos.
+Hi, Bill.
+One of the key things that is part of our first piece of work, we obviously are collecting a lot more information, and key to that, we're compiling and we're going to build out that new life of mine report, and most importantly, a technical report. that technical report will have our best understanding where we currently stand.
+At the same time, we'll be continuing a lot more work looking at what we can do with the business in future.
+But in terms of handing something across, that technical report later this year will be our best and most immediate update.

 speaker